Sometimes, first aid isn't a bandage, or CPR, or the Heimlich, or calling 911.

 Someone you know could be experiencing a mental illness or crisis.
 You can help them.

-There are three Mental Health First Aid courses available:
+There are four Mental Health First Aid courses currently available for open enrollment:

 - Adult Mental Health First Aid, in English